 - The fault levels are calculated under the most onerous network conditions to yield the maximum anticipated fault currents.
-The most onerous network condition is considered to be when the following conditions occur concurrently: - o all generating apparatus is in service; - o all transformers are set to nominal tap position; - o the system is intact (N); and - fault level contributions are included from all independent generators.
+The most onerous network condition is considered to be when the following conditions occur concurrently: - o all generating apparatus is in service;

-&lt;sup>19 Reverse power flows occurs when generation exceeds local demand.
+10 Reverse power flows occurs when generation exceeds local demand.
 Reverse power flow can cause problems for older transformers, which were not designed to accommodate as much power flow in this direction (tap changers are usually the limitation).
 Increasing generation in recent years has created widespread areas which experience reverse power flow.
-When there is a network fault, the local network experiences a 'fault current'; these are orders of magnitude higher than normal network current.
+11 When there is a network fault, the local network experiences a 'fault current'; these are orders of magnitude higher than normal network current.
 Generators are a source of fault current, so the increasing levels of DG needed for Net Zero will increase prospective network fault current.
 Switchgear are the assets which are designed to safely isolate network faults, and so are sized to cope with a certain level of fault current.
 We need to check that generation growth wouldn't increase the network fault current above the rating of the switchgear.

-Fault contributions from synchronous generators and converter connected generators are treated differently.
+- o all transformers are set to nominal tap position; - o the system is intact (N); and - o fault level contributions are included from all independent generators. - Fault contributions from synchronous generators and converter connected generators are treated differently.
 Typical fault current contributions from synchronous generators and converter connected generators are used to determine the available fault level headroom when considering forecast generation.

-7.3 Capacity Headroom results
+Capacity Headroom results